variantstudios/wisdomwaysacupuncture.com/_posts/2018-07-01-fertility--basal-body-temperature-does-your-temperature-not-drop-when-your-period-comes.md

 #### I’ll use a recent patient as an example, since she’s so typical for Blood Stagnation and had all of the above problems.

 This patient had tried getting pregnant for 2 years.
 She had regular periods and her OPKs showed ovulation at the correct time.
-She was in good health and had barely any symptoms except crampy periods and some headaches around her period time.&nbsp;
+She was in good health and had barely any symptoms except crampy periods and some headaches around her period time.

 She finally got pregnant, only to lose the pregnancy at week 5.
 Six months later she got pregnant again, but had a [subchorionic hematoma](https://emedicine.medscape.com/article/404971-overview){: target="_blank"} and lost this pregnancy as well at week 8.